 Under Gawlik’s tutelage, libero Kori Moster was one of the most-decorated players in Michigan State history, twice earning the Big Ten Defensive Player of the Year Award and three times earning All-America honors.
 Moster graduated as MSU's leader in career digs and ranks third all-time in Big Ten history.

 In 2013, Gawlik coached with the USA Senior Women's A2 program in Dallas, which provided him an opportunity to work with some of the top talent in the United States.
-He has also coached at collegiate-level camps both at Michigan State and Nebraska, and has served as a head coach for the Sports Performance Volleyball Club Summer Camp.
+He has also coached at collegiate-level camps at Michigan State and Nebraska.

 A four-year letterwinner and two-year captain at the University of the Pacific in Stockton, Calif., Gawlik was a four-year starter at setter and libero, graduating in 2005 with school records in games played (382) and digs (849).
 He was a 2003 All-Mountain Pacific Sports Federation selection, was named a Strength and Conditioning All-American in 2005, and earned the Student of the Year Award in 2005 for sports science majors.